TS-PEFT: Unveiling Token-Level Redundancy in Parameter-Efficient Fine-Tuning: Experiments

-\textbf{Module-wise Sparsity Distribution.} In LLaMA3.1-8B, there are 32 layers in total.
-We compute the sparsity of q\_proj, k\_proj, and v\_proj in each layer and take their average to obtain the sparsity distribution of TS-PEFT across modules (detailed results are provided in Appendix \ref{apx:a3}).
+\textbf{Sparsity Patterns Reflect Architecture Bias.} There are 32 layers in LLaMA3.1-8B.
+We compute the sparsity of q\_proj, k\_proj, and v\_proj in each layer and take their average to obtain the sparsity distribution of TS-PEFT across modules (detailed results are provided in Appendix A.5).
 Overall, the sparsity of TS-LoRA and TS-AdaLoRA is relatively evenly distributed across layers, with standard deviations of 9.8 and 11.4, respectively.
-In contrast, TS-DoRA exhibits a much higher standard deviation of 41.3, showing a more “polarized’’ pattern.
+In contrast, TS-DoRA exhibits a much higher standard deviation of 41.3, which shows a more polarized pattern.
 It should be noted that LoRA and AdaLoRA share the same weight structure despite having different rank allocation strategies, whereas DoRA adopts a distinct parameterization by decomposing weights into magnitude and direction.
-We hypothesize that this structural difference leads to the stronger selectivity observed in TS-DoRA at the module level, naturally raising the question: are the modules with lower sparsity more critical for downstream tasks?
+We hypothesize that this structural difference leads to the stronger selectivity observed in TS-DoRA at the module level, naturally raising the question: \textit{\textbf{Are the modules with lower sparsity more critical for downstream tasks?}}

 \textbf{Token-level Sparsity as a Module Importance Indicator.} To examine whether token-level sparsity can be used to identify important modules, we design a set of selection experiments based on the sparsity patterns learned by TS-DoRA.
 After completing TS-DoRA fine-tuning, we rank all modules by their average token sparsity and construct two main settings under the same parameter budget: (1) S\_low\_50\%, which fine-tunes only the 50\% of modules with the lowest sparsity, and (2) S\_high\_50\%, which fine-tunes only the 50\% of modules with the highest sparsity.